-Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 4 through 12, the Schedule of the College's Proportionate Share of the Collective Net Pension Liability, the Schedule of the College's Contributions - Pension, the Schedule of the College's Proportionate Share of the Collective Net Other
+Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 4 through 12, the Schedule of the College's Proportionate Share of the Collective Net Pension Liability, the Schedule of the College's Contributions - Pension, the Schedule of the College's Proportionate Share of the Collective Net Other Postemployment Benefits (OPEB) Liability and the Schedule of the College's Contributions - Other Postemployment Benefits (OPEB) on pages 40 through 43 be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.

-To the Board of Trustees of Shelton State Community College Tuscaloosa, Alabama Page 3
+To the Board of Trustees of the Alabama Community College System and the President of Shelton State Community College Tuscaloosa, Alabama Page 3